couchbaselabs/couchbase-rs/README.md

 ## Examples
 More examples can be found in the `examples` folder.
 Please open a ticket if something is not present or does not showcase what you need.

+## Unsafe Code
+This code contains **unsafe {}** code blocks.
+Breathe slowly and calm down, it's going to be okay.
+The reason why we use unsafe code is so that we can call into `libcouchbase` which is a C library.
+The only unsafe code is found in the lcb part of the IO module.
+So if you experience a segfault, it will likely come from there.
+We are trying to even keep unsafe in there minimal, but by the nature of it, it is all over the place.
+We are also working on a pure Rust SDK with no unsafe code (hoepfully), but until this ships and is mature we have to live with it.